 But what exactly is an entrance fee?
 And how does it differ from a real estate purchase?
 Here’s everything you need to know.

 1. The Fountaingate Gardens entrance fee is a one-time expense

-An entrance fee guarantees priority access to future health care from the highly rated Gurwin Healthcare System, including assisted living, short-term rehabilitation and skilled nursing care.
+An entrance fee guarantees priority access to future health care from the highly rated Gurwin Healthcare System, including assisted living, short-term rehabilitation, memory care and skilled nursing care.
 It also provides the assurance of “A Home for Life,” promising that, should you exhaust your assets, you will never be asked to leave the community.

 In addition to the one-time entrance investment, there is also an all-inclusive service package that you’ll pay monthly once you move in, which covers all services and amenities, home and campus maintenance, multiple dining options, utilities, taxes and much more.

 2. Your entrance fee will differ based on your personal selections

 As noted above, Fountaingate Gardens is not a real estate purchase.
 The community offers several different residency contract options that outline the level of future care services you may choose depending on your individual plans for asset and health care protection.
 The cost of the entrance fee depends on both the size of the residence and the contract type you select.
 In addition to 17 floor plan options to choose from, you’ll have two contract options to consider:

 - The Life Care (Type A) contract is the most comprehensive, guaranteeing your monthly service fee will not change – regardless of the health care services you receive – except for a small yearly adjustment for inflation.

 - The Modified (Type B) contract does not require that you pre-pay for future health care services until or unless you need them.
 This contract option pairs well with long-term care insurance.